KeyboardKit/KeyboardKit/Readmes/SwiftUI.md

 * `Toast` contains SwiftUI-specific components to show a toast on top of a keyboard extension.
 * `Views` contains SwiftUI-specific keyboard views.

-`IMPORTANT` Note that the `System` namespace is used to create keyboards that mimic native iOS system keyboards.
-They provide very little customization options and should not be used to create custom keyboards.
+Note that the `System` namespace is used to create keyboards that mimic native iOS system keyboards.
+They provide very little support for customization and should not be used to create custom keyboards.

 ## Views